-If get\snapshot() encounters an error while reading a snapshot file, it should raise a SnapshotError:
+If get_snapshot() encounters an error while reading a snapshot file, it should raise a SnapshotError:

 '''

 class skoolkit.snapshot.SnapshotError

+Raised when an error occurs while reading a snapshot file.

 '''

-Raised when an error occurs while reading a snapshot file.

-9.2.11 Snapshot reference calculator
+9.2.12 Snapshot reference calculator

 This object is responsible for generating a dictionary of entry point addresses from a snapshot.
-Each key in the dictionary is an entry point address, and the associated value is a collection of entries that jump to or call that entry point.
-This dictionary is needed for listing entry point referrers in a skool file (when the ListRefs configuration parameter of sna2skool.py is 1 or 2).
+Each key in the dictionary is an entry point address, and the associated value is a collection of entries that jump to, call or otherwise refer to that entry point.
+This dictionary is needed by sna2skool.py for marking each entry point in a skool file with an asterisk, and listing its referrers.